 Details

 What a difference a cold front makes...after a spring tease on Saturday, a strong cold front passed through the Mid-Atlantic region on Sunday setting the stage for a cold start to the new work week and some frozen precipitation.
 Low pressure will push along the frontal boundary zone from later today into Tuesday and snow is likely to break out in the DC metro region around midday and continue into the evening hours.
 Accumulations are likely on the order of an inch or two; especially, on grassy surfaces where it will stick more quickly.
 The snow will then mix with and ultimately change over to freezing rain this evening in the DC metro region and continue into the early morning hours on Tuesday.
-Later tomorrow, plain rain is likely as temperatures climb towards an afternoon high near the 45-degree mark...watch out for slick spots during the “frozen precipitation” time period from later today into early Tuesday.
+Later tomorrow, plain rain is likely as temperatures climb towards an afternoon high near the 45-degree mark...watch out for slick spots during the “frozen precipitation” time period from this afternoon into early Tuesday.

 The 12z HRRR surface forecast map as of 5am, Tuesday with snow on the doorstep in the Philly metro region.
 Map courtesy ECMWF, Weather Bell